charanthejareddy/charanthejareddy/README.md

 - 👋 Hi, I’m @charanthejareddy
-- 👀 I’m interested in Data science
+- 👀 I’m interested in Data
-- 🌱 I’m curreently working as Data analyst in HCL Technologies
+- 🌱 I’m currently working as a Senior Data Engineer
 - 💞️ I’m looking to collaborate with Data
 - 📫 Reach me at eapacharanthejareddy@gmail.com